Termites: What They

 Termite swarmers are commonly misidentified as flying ants.

-Wood Destroying Insect (WDI) Reports
+Wood Destroying Insect (WDI) Reports/Inspections

 If you’re buying or selling a property and it hasn’t recently been treated for termites, chances are the bank has asked you for a Wood Destroying Insect (WDI) Report.